OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (mention there's no usb to serial chip) -->

-The MicroUSB Port is used to supply power to the Arduino Dock, which in turn supplies power to the Omega and the ATmega328P chip..
+The MicroUSB Port is used to supply power to the Arduino Dock, which in turn supplies power to the Omega and the ATmega328P chip.

 The MicroUSB Port takes in 5V, and the Arduino Dock comes equipped with a voltage regulator to step the voltage down to the required 3.3V for the Omega.